md-abid-hussain/docquery/docquery-backend/README.md

 ### Ingestion Agent

 The Ingestion Agent is defined in [agent.py](http://_vscodecontentref_/9).
 It consists of the following nodes:

 - `Ingestion Node`
 - `Verify Ingestion Node`

 ### QA Agent

 The QA Agent is defined in [agent.py](http://_vscodecontentref_/10).
 It consists of the following nodes:

 - `Retrieve Node`
 - `Chat Node`

-## API Endpoints

-- `GET /`: Returns a simple greeting message.
-- `POST /copilotkit`: Endpoint for interacting with the agents.

 ## Environment Variables